arez/arez/docs/index.md

 to monitor or even think about when state changes and instead react to those changes on demand.

 Anything that can be derived from application state, should be derived from application state.
 The derivation should occur automatically and only when it is needed.
-This means that application elements such as the user-interface, network communication, data storage etc. are driven by changes in application state.
+The application elements such as the user-interface, network communication, data storage etc. are driven by changes in application state.

 ### The Architecture